Update

 Partnership

 MTC collaborates with regional and statewide partners to help make transit priority projects more efficient and effective in the long term.
-This includes working with transit agencies and local cities and counties to draft a Regional Transit Priority Policy, and partnering with Caltrans transit staff to review state policies and procedures.
+This includes working with transit agencies and local cities and counties to draft the Bay Area Transit Priority Policy for Roadways and partnering with Caltrans on its transit-focused efforts:

-MTC is a partner on the Caltrans Bay Area Transit Plan, a first-of-its-kind district-level plan, to be finalized in 2025.
-It will identify transit priority infrastructure needs and access improvements on the state highway system.
+• Caltrans Bay Area Transit Plan (BATP): MTC is also a partner on the BATP, a first-of-its-kind district-level plan, that will identify transit priority infrastructure needs and access improvements on the state highway system in the region.
+This plan is anticipated by mid-2025.